papivot/pace-docs/PKS Workload Deployment using Helm.md

 ## Prometheus Deployment

-Before we start with the deployment we will create a namespace called **monitoring** and limit all work to the monitoring namespace.
+Before we start with the deployment, we will create a namespace called **monitoring** and limit all work to the monitoring namespace.

 > `kubectl create namespace monitoring`

-To search for the Prometheus charts use the command -
+To search for the Prometheus charts, use the command -

 > `helm search prometheus`

-should return something similar to this -
+which should return something similar to this -

 ```shell
 NAME                                 	CHART VERSION	APP VERSION	DESCRIPTION